paprika2227/Nexus/PRIVACY_POLICY.md

 - Server configurations: Until server removes bot (deleted 30 days after removal)
 - Moderation logs: 90 days (configurable per server)
+- **Recovery snapshots**: 90 days (automatically created periodically and before/after security incidents)
 - Analytics: 1 year (anonymized after 90 days)
 - Threat intelligence: 30 days
+- **Performance metrics**: 90 days (command times, query performance, memory usage)
 - Message content: Not stored permanently (only processed in real-time for moderation)
 - Behavioral patterns: 90 days (anonymized after 30 days)
+- **Security logs with threat types**: 90 days (includes threat classification and actions taken)

+## Auto-Recovery System

+Nexus Bot includes an automatic server recovery system that creates snapshots of your server's structure to restore it after attacks.

+### What Data is Stored in Snapshots:

+- **Channel Data**: Channel IDs, names, types, positions, parent categories, and permission overwrites (including role/user IDs and specific permissions)
+- **Role Data**: Role IDs, names, colors, permissions, positions, mentionable status, and hoist settings
+- **Permission Overwrites**: Detailed permission settings for channels, including which roles/users have specific permissions

+### Purpose:

+- Restore deleted channels and roles after nuke attacks
+- Recover server structure and permissions
+- Maintain server functionality after security incidents

+### Retention:

+- Snapshots are automatically created:
+  - When the bot joins your server (initial snapshot)
+  - Periodically (every 24 hours if no recent snapshot exists)
+  - Before and after security incidents
+- Snapshots are retained for **90 days**
+- Snapshots are automatically deleted 30 days after bot removal from server

+### Your Control:

+- Snapshots are created automatically for security purposes
+- You cannot disable snapshot creation (required for auto-recovery)
+- You can request deletion of specific snapshots via support
+- All snapshots are deleted when the bot is removed from your server

+### Data Security:

+- Snapshots are stored in encrypted database
+- Only accessible to the bot for recovery purposes
+- Not shared with third parties
+- Contains server structure data only (no message content)

 ## Data Sharing